Reciprocal microswimming in fluctuating and confined environments: Net swimming velocity and diffusion of the swimmer

-To investigate the limit of our theory based on the small deviation, we again examine the model of $M=\lambda^{-3} lX^2$, and the same parameter set is used as in FIG.\ref{fig:path_s}(b).
-The deviation from the zero-noise solution is relatively larger in this case, and the assumption of a small deviation is expected to be violated at an earlier time.
-In FIG.\ref{fig:XSpoi}(b), we plot the net displacement at every deformation period, and the statistical average obtained by the direct numerical simulation deviates from the theoretical prediction, which assumed a small deviation and neglected $O(Y^4)$ terms.
+To investigate the limit of our theory based on the small-deviation theory, we again examine the model of $M_{\rm quad}$, and the same parameter set is used as shown in FIG.\ref{fig:path_s}(b).
+As in the study using $M_{\rm in}$, we found a linear increase in the net displacement in time, a reversal of the moving direction, and a flip of the shape gait.
+The deviation from the zero-noise solution is relatively large in this case, and the assumption of a small deviation is expected to be violated at an early time.
+In FIG.\ref{fig:XSpoi}(b), we plotted the net displacement at every deformation period.
+The statistical average obtained through direct numerical simulation deviates from that obtained through theoretical prediction, which assumed a small deviation and neglected $O(Y^4)$ terms.

-The motion of a swimmer in the spherical container is shown in FIG.\ref{fig:XSpoi}(a), where the small-deviation assumption of the theory is not violated until $t/T\sim 10$.